How to Emotionally Prepare for Divorce

 Whether you’ve decided to do it on your own or are preparing to work with TruNorth Divorce, there are several things to consider before filing.
 While there are extensive and pragmatic ways to financially prepare for divorce, much of the emotional preparation is up to you and the daily choices you make during the duration of the proceedings.
 This guide offers 5 ways to best approach the emotional side of divorce and prepare you for what can be a traumatic event.

-The trauma associated with divorce, however, is somewhat unique in that it can be planned and prepared for with some healthy amounts of patience and consistency.
+The trauma associated with separation, however, is somewhat unique in that it can be planned and prepared for with some healthy amounts of patience and consistency.
 If you can respond from a more emotionally stable place, you’re going to be able to make healthier decisions in regards to the divorce.

 1. Taking Care of Yourself During a Divorce